weiserlab/ambuj/cs4222_tutorial2.md

 [CC2650 Wireless MCU Datasheet](ti.com/lit/ds/symlink/cc2650.pdf)

-We would help students get started with Assignment #1.
+[3] *** Question3: ** We would spend the rest of the tutoral getting student started with Assignment #1.
 The deadline for showing working assignment #1, is Tutorial Week5.